 Main point: Our gut tells us that any argument can be made more effectively with more logic and evidence.
 So we’re tempted to pile them up when we feel strongly.
 Last night, I saw a demonstration of the value of keeping it short: You are more likely to be heard more correctly.

 Last night I learned a strong lesson about talking—at a listening workshop.

 Reach Out Wisconsin organizers Davi Post, Michael Cummins, and Dave Aceti ran an experiment based on a technique Post uses in his mediation and counseling work.

 The three had developed an active-listening exercise intended for political conversation.
 They invited twelve friends and ROW regulars—six with liberal values and six with conservative—to take it for a test spin.

-They split us into small groups with two participants and a timer in each, and gave us an issue to discuss with these instructions:
+They split us into small groups with two participants and a timer, and gave us these instructions: